 Top Level Domain is the highest level of domains in the hierachical Domain Name System of the Internet.
 The top-level domain names are installed in the root zone of the name space.
 For all domains in lower levels, it is the last part of the domain name, that is, the last label of a fully qualified domain name.
 For example, in the domain name www.example.com, the top level domain is "com".

 "Top Backlinks" are an attempt to list the most popular pages linking into the target URL or Domain in question.
 Historically, AC Rank is used to calculate the relative importance of pages, however, Majestic SEO reserve the right to enhance the metrics used to calulate page importance at any time.

-Trust Flow is a Majestic SEO Flow Metric, which is weighted by the number of clicks from a seed set of trusted sites to a given URL, or Domain.
+Trust Flow is one of the Majestic SEO Flow Metrics, which is weighted by the number of clicks from a seed set of trusted sites to a given URL, or Domain.